For SellersMarket Data

 EBITDA Multiple Range: 3-6x

-General contracting businesses trade at lower multiples due to the project-based nature of revenue and the difficulty of predicting future backlog.
-Businesses with long-term commercial relationships and strong backlog trade at the top of the range.
+General contracting businesses typically trade at lower multiples due to the project-based nature of revenue and the inherent difficulty in forecasting future backlog.
+Businesses with long-term commercial relationships and a strong, predictable backlog trade at the upper end of the range.

 Specialty Contractors (Roofing, Flooring, etc.)